Oil shale in Australia: History

 which was published in Paris in 1807, describing what was probably torbanite from the Newnes deposit.
 Around 1850, oil shale was discovered at Joadja Creek.
 In 1854, oil shale from the River Lett near Hartley, New South Wales was exhibited at the Paris Exhibition and in 1862, oil shale from Murrurundi, New South Wales was exhibited at the London International Exhibition.

 Exploitation started in New South Wales in 1865 and continued intermittently until 1952, 16 torbanite deposits were commercially exploited in New South Wales. yielding approximately four million tonnes of oil shale, mainly used for gas enrichment, petrol/gasoline production, paraffin, kerosene and wood preserving and lubricant production.
 Australian oil shale was used domestically and exported to Italy, the United Kingdom, the United States and the Netherlands.

 The first shale oil was extracted by the Pioneer Kerosene Works at America Creek in Wollongong district in December 1865 by utilizing the "D" retort.
 By 1868, shale oil extraction had started in Hartley at Kerosene Bay (Port Jackson), Kerosene Vale, and Botany Road by the Hartley Company and the Western Kerosene Oil Company using Hall–Palmer retorts.
 The two companies merged in 1871 to form the New South Wales Shale Oil Company.

 In 1873 mining of Joadja oil shale started for sale to the Australian Gas Light Company for gas enrichment.
-Oil shale retorting followed in 1881 by utilization of "D" retorts.
+Oil shale retorting followed in 1881 by utilisation of "D" retorts.
 The plant closed before 1900.

 By 1892, about 100,000 tonnes of oil shale were being processed In Australia annually.
 In 1896, the New South Wales Shale Oil Company expanded its activities to Torbane near Capertee, New South Wales.
 This plant was later acquired by the Commonwealth Oil Corporation and Hall–Palmer retorts were replaced by Pumpherston retorts.
 In 1906, the Commonwealth Oil Corporation started construction of a shale oil plant at Newnes.
-The new plant also utilized Pumpherston retorts.
+The new plant also utilised Pumpherston retorts.
 It was commissioned in 1911, but closed after few months due to technical problems.
 The plant was acquired and reconstructed by industrialist John Fell, operating until 1922.
 In 1900, an experimental retort was erected at Mornington, New South Wales.
 In 1910, the British Australian Oil Company erected a retort at Murrurundi, New South Wales, but it closed shortly afterwards.

 In 1917, subsidies for the oil shale industry were introduced, but commercial production in New South Wales ceased in 1925.
 In the 1920s Vidler & Co. installed a Stockhausen retort at Crown Ridge, Capertee, the Torquay & Anglesea Oil Company erected a Schultz retort at Torbane Siding, and the Australian Imperial Shale Oil Company began operations at Wollar, all of which failed after a short period.
 In the 1930s, a Gotting retort was erected in Mittagong, New South Wales.